mandrasch/ddev-pull-wp-scripts/README.md

 ## 💾 &nbsp;ddev pull backup

 Create and (manually) download a BackWpUp backup-file from your live site, import it to your local DDEV project.
-No SSH, FTP, etc. - just download your backup file and import it.
+No SSH required, just download your backup file and import it as .zip-file.

 **First time project setup**